willgorham/wordpress-team-bios/README.md

 # Team Bios Plugin

-In this repository is for a WordPress plugin that provides a team biographies to your site.
+This repository is for a WordPress plugin that adds a team biographies post type to your site.

 This repo is part of a lab series on [Know the Code](https://KnowTheCode.io) where you build: